jeremymiller00/ProjectList/README.md

 # ProjectList
-A list and basic description of data science projects
+An up-to-date list of data science projects with basic description.

 ## Project Currently in Production / Completed
-### Retrain and Update Manuscript Matcher
+### Retrain and Update Manuscript Matcher - In Production
 Manuscript Matcher takes a manuscript title and abstract and return suggested journals for submission.
 * Created dataset using the last ten years of published Title and Abstract from WoS.
 * Filtered data down to ~13 million records by removing journals with low publishing frequency and known bad actors.